 - Self-harm and risky behaviour (module code 410-029)

-Who should attend: This may be a pastoral staff member, safeguarding lead or someone with a special interest and function within the school/setting around mental health and emotional wellbeing, but is open to anyone and everyone working in a Cheshire East school, Local Authority Youth Provision, and Community Organisations Affiliated to Connected Communities.
+If you are a pastoral staff member, safeguarding lead or someone with a special interest and function within the school/setting around mental health and emotional wellbeing, this course is ideal for you.
+However, the course is open to anyone and everyone working in a Cheshire East school, Local Authority Youth Provision, and Community Organisations Affiliated to Connected Communities.

-Who should attend: This will preferably be a member of staff that has attended our Mental Health Awareness Training, completed an SDQ and collated background information for the child or young person that they wish to discuss.
+This is a group-based offer and is useful for a member of staff that has previously attended our Mental Health Awareness Training, completed an SDQ and collated background information for the child or young person that they wish to discuss.

-This part of the offer can be accessed as a whole school during a twighlight session, or inset day as required.
+This part of our training offer can be accessed as a whole school during a twilight session, or inset day as required.
 We provide a session where staff can reflect on practice, share good working principles, and embed learning into their work with children and young people.
 There may be a focus on specific themes relating to practice to explore improved ways of working, and self-care, whilst ensuring a supportive environment.

 Attendees should ideally be a member of staff who has attended our mental health awareness training and a consultation session, enabling them to reflect on strategies and resources that have been tried.